HearthProject/OneClient/README.md

 # OneClient
-## A modern modded Minecraft client
+## A modern modded Minecraft launcher

 ### About